brandonbloom/SwiftPie/README.md

-# SwiftHTTPie
+# SwiftPie

-SwiftHTTPie is a Swift-native reimagining of the popular [HTTPie](https://httpie.io/) CLI for making HTTP requests.
+SwiftPie is a Swift-native, HTTPie-compatible CLI for making HTTP requests.
 It mirrors HTTPie's concise argument syntax, integrates with Swift's `swift-http-types`, and provides a clean transport abstraction so the CLI can target different execution environments.

 ## Project Layout

-- `Sources/SwiftHTTPie` — Reusable core library with request parsing, transport abstraction, and response formatting.
+- `Sources/SwiftPie` — Reusable core library with request parsing, transport abstraction, and response formatting.
-- `Sources/SwiftHTTPieCLI` — Production command-line tool that performs real network traffic using `URLSessionTransport`.
+- `Sources/SwiftPieCLI` — Production command-line tool that performs real network traffic using `URLSessionTransport`.
 - `Examples/PeerDemo` — Minimal CLI showcasing the new peer-mode (`PeerTransport`) that executes requests directly against Swift responders without opening a socket.
-- `Tests/SwiftHTTPieTests` — Unit and integration tests covering CLI flows, transports, and the reusable request parser.
+- `Tests/SwiftPieTests` — Unit and integration tests covering CLI flows, transports, and the reusable request parser.
 - `Tests/TestSupport` — In-process HTTP server and shared responders used by tests and examples.

 ## Building & Testing